james-jory/segment-personalize-workshop/exercise4/README.md

 The Event Tracker's tracking ID is displayed on the following page and is also available on the Event Tracker's detail page.

-36. Copy this value to your clipboard.
+36. Copy this value to your clipboard and **be sure to press the "Finish" button**.

 ![](https://paper-attachments.dropbox.com/s_C2B02AED879A518AEFAF0FFED12CDDE467AF9DAEA3DC2098084E706023E68F50_1558281842051_image.png)